 Essential service, uncomprising security

-This classification entails new demands in terms of cybersecurity, and the commitment to comply by 2022 with the rules of the European NIS (Network and Information Services) Directive, in close collaboration with ANSSI.
+This designation entails new requirements in terms of cybersecurity, and notably the obligation to comply with the 23 security rules contained in the transposition into French law of the European NIS (Network and Information Services) Directive, in close collaboration with ANSSI.

-True to our drive for excellence, we chose to apply a continuous improvement approach to each of these 23 rules of the Directive.
+True to our drive for excellence, we chose to apply a continuous improvement approach to each of these 23 rules.
 Our ambition is to make our IS as resilient as possible, to strengthen our capacity to deal with incidents quickly and to minimise their effects.

 Security approval: our commitment